Archived FAQ’s

 Why can’t I dilute infant formula?

-Diluting infant formula can result in the baby receiving too much water, which can disrupt brain function and cause dangerous imbalances in the baby’s electrolytes.
+Diluting infant formula can result in a baby receiving too much water.
+This can disrupt brain function and cause dangerous electrolyte imbalances.

-If you have questions or someone has been exposed to homemade or non- approved infant formula, contact call 1-800-222-1222.
+If you have questions or concerns, or if someone has been exposed to homemade or non-approved infant formula, call Poison Help at 1-800-222-1222.

 What COVID-19 social media resources are available?

-Download our COVID-19 Social Media Toolkit.
-This resource provides social media information and resources about poisoning concerns related to COVID-19.
+Download our COVID-19 Social Media Toolkit (PDF).
+This resource provides social media messaging and information related to poisoning concerns during COVID-19.

 Who should I contact with questions related to COVID-19?